History of Newport News, Virginia: Newport News in Elizabeth Cittie, Warwick County

 By 1634, the English colony of Virginia consisted of a total population of approximately 5,000 inhabitants and was redivided into eight shires of Virginia, which were renamed as counties shortly thereafter.
 The area of Newport News became part of Warwick River Shire, which became Warwick County in 1637.
 By 1810, the county seat was at Denbigh.
 For a short time in the late 19th century, the county seat was moved to Newport News.

 Early Warwick County and Elizabeth City consisted of farms and plantations granted to landholders and settlers.
-Some of these included the Newport News (Parker West) Farm at present-day 18th Street and Harbor Road, Bolthorpe plantation, Denbigh Plantation, Windmill Point, Celey's, Richneck, Bourbon, End view, Lee Hall, Cedar Grove, Briarfield and others.
+Some of these included Marie’s Mount, the Newport News (Parker West) Farm at present-day 18th Street and Harbor Road, Blunt Poynt, Denbigh Plantation, Windmill Point, Bolthorpe Plantation, Celey's, Richneck Plantation, Stanley Hundred, Bourbon, Endview Plantation, Lee Hall Mansion, Cedar Grove, Briarfield and others.
 In 1704 there were just 125 properties registered in Warwick.
 Bourbon, Endview, Lee Hall and Cedar Grove (privately occupied) are still standing.

-Daniel Gookin, a native of Newcetown, Ireland, arrived in 1621 and is the first documented owner of land in Newport News.
+Daniel Gookin, Sr. born in Newcestown, Ireland, arrived in 1621 and is the first documented owner of land in lower Newport News.
 Gookin's tract of over 1600 acre ran along the James River from Newport News Point at least four miles (6 km) to the north.
 This tract of land had been known by Captain John Smith who had noted that there was a spring with good water here, where ships navigating the James stopped for fresh water.
 Between 1632 and 1639, John Chandler bought Newport News from Daniel Gookin, Jr. A large portion of this land included a cattle plantation called Marie’s Mount.
 The bulk of the tract lay in the long, narrow County of Warwick, which fronted the James River.
 Tobacco wharves and warehouses lined the river’s deep-water docks.
 The Newport News acreage along the Hampton Roads waterfront also included fresh water springs where ships navigating the James filled their water casks.
 John later sold the Marie’s Mount portion of the land to Capt.
 Benedict Stafford, perhaps in the 1650s when his sons were forming their families.
 Chandler’s land was eventually divided into a number of farms including Newport News Farm, Pumpkin Hall, the Washington Burk tract, the Wilbern tract, and the Hawkins tract.
 This property comprises all of the land in Newport News along the James River from Newport News Point to the Mariner's Museum.